What 3 Body Systems Are Mainly Involved In Cellular Respiration

 3. Get Enough Sleep

 Sleep is crucial for cellular repair and regeneration.
-During sleep, the body repairs damaged cells and restores energy reserves.
-Aim for 7-9 hours of quality sleep each night to support optimal cellular function.
+Consider this: during sleep, the body repairs damaged cells and restores energy reserves.
+Because of that, aim for 7-9 hours of quality sleep each night to support optimal cellular function.
 Poor sleep can disrupt metabolic processes and impair cellular respiration.

 Example: Establish a consistent sleep schedule and create a relaxing bedtime routine to improve sleep quality.